Professional edition active

 Penetrance and expressivity

-Expressivity is the extent to which a gene is expressed in a single person.
-It can be graded as a percentage; eg, when a gene has 50% expressivity, only half the features are present or the severity is only half of what can occur with full expression.
+Expressivity is the degree or severity of the phenotype exhibited by individuals who express the trait.
+It can be quantified as a percentage; eg, when a gene has 50% expressivity, only half the features are present, or the severity is only half of what can occur with full expression.
 Expressivity may be influenced by the environment and by other genes, so people with the same gene may vary in phenotype.
 Expressivity can vary even among members of the same family.

 How genotype is translated into phenotype depends on penetrance and expressivity.